 The academic integrity section of the Honor Code includes the following A-level violations:

-(A1.1) Cheating: Using or attempting to use unauthorized materials, information, or study aids in any educational exercise
+- A1.1 Cheating: Using or attempting to use unauthorized materials, information, or study aids in any educational exercise

-(A1.2) Fabrication: Falsification or invention of any information or citation in an educational exercise
+- A1.2 Fabrication: Falsification or invention of any information or citation in an educational exercise

-(A1.4) Plagiarism: Representing the ideas or language of another as one’s own in any educational exercise.
-Read the Statement on Plagiarism.
+- A1.4 Plagiarism: Representing the ideas or language of another as one’s own in any educational exercise (see “Statement on Plagiarism”)

 Integrity is critical to all educational endeavors and is a core value of the University of Lynchburg.
-Recognizing the complexities of upholding both the rights of a charged student and academic freedom of faculty and of maintaining an educational environment from which all students benefit, the following actions are available for resolution of an academic integrity violation:
+Recognizing the complexities of upholding both the rights of a charged student and the academic freedom of faculty and of maintaining an educational environment from which all students benefit, the following actions are available for the resolution of an academic integrity violation:

 Action by the Faculty Member

-A faculty member may resolve an academic integrity violation through implementation of only one of the four options listed below.
+A faculty member may resolve an academic integrity violation through the implementation of only one of the four options listed below.
 The faculty member must notify the student in writing of the identified academic integrity violation and of the action taken.

-- Grant no credit for the examination or assignment in question (100% of the course grade is based on all other work).*
+- Grant no credit for the examination or assignment in question (100% of the course grade is based on all other work)*

-- Assign a score of zero for the examination or assignment in question.*
+- Assign a score of zero for the examination or assignment in question*

-- When a faculty member refers an academic integrity matter to Community Expectations and Restorative Practices for resolution and the course is still in session, the faculty member does not assign a final grade for the academic work in question or for the course until disciplinary review of the matter is concluded through student disciplinary procedures, which may include student-initiated appeal.
-If the course ends before the allegation is resolved, the faculty member shall assign the temporary grade of “I” (work incomplete) until one of the following occurs:
+- When a faculty member refers an academic integrity matter to CERP for resolution, and the course is still in session, the faculty member does not assign a final grade for the academic work in question or for the course until a disciplinary review of the matter is concluded through student disciplinary procedures, which may include student-initiated appeal.
+If the course ends before the allegation is resolved, the faculty member shall assign the temporary grade of “I” (work incomplete) until one of the following occurs

 - When the final outcome of the disciplinary review is a finding that the student is not responsible for an academic integrity violation, then the professor must adhere to the disciplinary decision, grading the academic assignment as legitimate work.